haberdashPI/german_track/README.md

 ## Regenerating the preprocessed data

+**NOTE**: This is undergoing a substantial re-write in julia to make organizing my analyses easier

 There are few steps necessary to regenerate the preprocessed data files (which are stored in the `data/` subfolder).
 In `config.json` you can specify the location of the raw BDF files and Presentation *.log files for